Vanderscycle/dotFiles/resume/HenriVandersleyen.md

 ## Employment

 2022 DevOps Engineer

+2023-Present Intermediate DevOps Engineer
 Atreides

-- techStack: Kubernetes, Helm, Argocd, GitOps, Ansible, Gitlab-ci, NextJs, NestJs
+- SysAdmin of AWS, Azure, Gitlab, ArgoCD
+- Proficient in Linux, Terraform, Kubernetes, Ansible, Helm, DevOps and GitOps pattern
+- Integrates ChatOps services into slack
+- Familiar with Vault and Terraform Cloud
+- Proactive in automating areas that are susceptible to human error
+- Keep security and potential vulnerabilities in mind when building new services
+- Foster the team spirit and resilience
+- reated a homelab using a cluster of raspberry pis, ansible and k3s to host my private cloud

+2022-2023 Jr. DevOps Engineer
+Atreides

 - Learned how to use ArgoCD to control services using GitOps declarative pattern
-- Created the Atreides CICD gitlab pipelines which controls testing, semver, releases, and more
+- Created the Atreides CICD Gitlab pipelines, which control testing, server, releases, and more
 - Packaged Atreides microservices into an helm chart for SaaS
-- integrated new architecture on aws using terraform
+- integrated new architecture on AWS using Terraform
-- created custom kubernetes deployment for our microservices
+- created custom Kubernetes deployment for our microservices
 - configured remote servers using ansible scripts
-- Incorporated [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) with cypress, and jest into the CICD pipeline
+- Incorporated Test Driven Development (TDD) with cypress and jest into the CICD pipeline

 2021-2022 Jr. Fullstack Software Developer
 Aviary Tech